New Research Treatment Trials

 - Enroll 201 patients into 30 different NCI funded clinical trials encompassing more than 15 different cancer types.

-- Offer more than 80 cooperative group studies were made available to patients in 2016.
+- Offering more than 80 cooperative group studies to patients.

 - Provide four research patient navigators to screen patients daily at our 12 clinic locations for clinical trial opportunities.